tiagoirineu/personal_blog/content/project/google-certificate/index.markdown

 ```
 ## [1] 3762
 ```
-In a dataset with more that 5 mln. observations, it seems ok to me to drop less than 4.000 entries.
+In a dataframe with more that 5 mln. observations, it seems ok to me to drop less than 4.000 entries.
 This has potential for creating a problem, if the factor that explain the mistake is one we are interested in.
 But it does not seems to be the case, so let's drop these observation.